About Inclusive Church

 - We work in Partnership.
 We value our strong working links with a number of different organisations.
 See our Partnerships page for details.

 - We work with churches.
-We have a national directory of over 250 churches that have registered with us as ‘inclusive’ - click here to view them!
+We have a national directory of over 400 churches that have registered with us as ‘inclusive’ –click here to view them!
+Get your church join the network!

 - We work with Individuals.
 Inclusive Church is very much a ‘grass roots’ organisation.
 As a charity the work and support of individuals is vital to our work.
 Individuals can join Inclusive Church as members.